navinkeizer/Deece/README.md

 ## Components

-There are a number of ways to access Deece:
+There are a number of ways to access Deece Search:

 ### `Client`